wavim/assignee/report/report.typ

 By correctly configuring path resolution, static files are retrieved inside a virtual file system at runtime, and the `app.db` file is resolved relative to cwd.
 This allows database records to be preserved.

+= Communication Layer
+This is a short chapter on the validation of requests and response between the server and client.

+By using TypeScript on backend, a fullstack application allows global TS schema validators.
+The library used in Assignee's case is Zod, which adds support for sophisticated runtime type validation.

+The rules are used to enforce business rules and maintain data consistency, blocking further actions if failing to parse payloads.
+They include:

+- Checking for valid email address format
+- Checking for password security strength
+- Checking for dates earlier than expected

+And more.
+This evens include validating complex data types such as arrays and discriminated object unions.

+Schemas are structured by API endpoints for ease of management, e.g. PostTaskRequest, PostTaskResults, validating data both coming to and from the server, by sharing the Zod schema between the server and client.

+Zod schemas fill up the inadequacy of SQLite dynamic data types, and allows even more specific constraints.
+This ensures development goes smoothly and different layers agree on the same interface, catching errors early in development.